 Empowering Families with Knowledge and Support

-A fundamental part of family involvement at WestBridge includes weekly participation in an evidence-based psychoeducational program called Family Education and Support (FES).
+A fundamental part of family involvement in WestBridge’s Residential Treatment Program and Community Integration Program (CIP) includes weekly participation in an evidence-based psychoeducational program called Family Education and Support (FES).

-FES provides education and skill building that empowers participants and their families to learn about and cope with co-occurring disorders in an optimal manner.
+FES provides education and skill building that empowers participants and their families to learn about and cope with mental health or co-occurring disorders in an optimal manner.
 Families receive a comprehensive FES workbook upon admission to guide them through the process.
-Families of WestBridge participants can expect:
+Families of can expect:

 - A collaborative relationship between the treatment team and family